Event Listeners

 Touch Events

-ES5 introduced Touch Based events in javascript .
-Touch events are applicable for Touch Based Devices only.
+ES5 introduced touch-based events in JavaScript.
+Touch events are applicable only to touch-based devices.

 Touch Event Example